-Walk back to the entrance to the parking area and cross Boonton Avenue opposite Mars Court.
+Walk back to the entrance to the parking area and cross Boonton Avenue at a crosswalk just north of Mars Court.
 At a sign for “Turkey Mt.
 100 Steps Trail,” the Blue Trail begins.
 Follow this trail, which parallels the road at first, then crosses beneath overhead power lines.
 It bears right and follows a footpath through the woods, with the power lines on the right.
-At one point, it comes out at the power lines...
+After climbing gradually,...

 Continue to follow the Blue Trail along the ridge for about 300 feet, then turn left onto the Red Trail, which descends a little and then climbs gradually, paralleling and crossing several old stone walls.
 A stone wall just to the right of the trail marks the summit of Turkey Mountain (892 feet).
 Continue ahead on the Red Trail to a large rock outcrop (which offers a limited seasonal east-facing view).
 Here, the Red Trail turns right and begins to descend, but you should turn left onto the Yellow Trail.

 Follow the Yellow Trail as it descends on an old woods road.
 At a T-intersection near the base of the descent, the Green Trail begins on the right, but you should continue on the Yellow Trail, which turns left onto another woods road.
 The Yellow Trail crosses a stream on rocks, briefly parallels the stream, then skirts a wetland on the right.
 After paralleling North Valhalla Brook for a short distance, the trail reaches the paved Stony Brook Road.
 It turns right and crosses the brook on the highway bridge, then turns right again and reenters the woods.
 The trail now heads south, with North Valhalla Brook below on the right and Stony Brook Road above on the left.